shkilass/ezbotf/docs/source/configurations/instance-configuration.rst

 ======================

-Instance configuration is a file, that defines all required configurations, such as directory to the plugin, logging level, instance name, and other.
+Instance configuration is a file, that defines all required configurations, such as directory to the plugin, logging level, instance name and other.

 Example configuration
 ---------------------